25zcj01/doomsday/README.md

 $ doomsday --timestamp 1676170892.09022

-12 February 2023 is on a Sunday
+12 February 2023 was on a Sunday

 ```